steelbrain/ffmpeg-over-ip/README.md

 files.
 You can download these from the [npm interface][1] or by `npm install ffmpeg-over-ip` and then copying them to the relevant places.
 You don't need any `node_modules` to run the server or the client.

+The javascript files require Node.js runtime to work.
+If you want standalone files that you can mount in a docker container, you can find these in the [Github Releases][2].

 ## Configuration

 The server and the client are both configured using JSONC (JSON with comments) configuration files.
 The paths